 - Wear food-grade gloves or oil your hands beforehand to prevent the white substance from irritating your skin.

 - The easiest way to peel chayote is with a peeler.
-Some prefer eating it with skin-on but I personally like it without.
+Some prefer eating it skin-on but I personally like it without.

 - Use the peeler's pointed tip to remove the skin in between the folds.
 Cut the chayote into two, lengthwise.
 Cut again lengthwise in the middle.
 Remove the seed and other ridged parts using a small knife or paring knife.